kuladog/arch-xfce-hardened/README.md

 ### About

-I made this [Arch Linux](https://archlinux.org/) installer for my own personal use, but it could work for anyone who wants a lightweight hardened system that works and looks good out of the box.
+I made this [Arch Linux](https://archlinux.org/) installer for my own personal use, but it could work for anyone who wants a lightweight, hardened system that works and looks good out of the box.
 To change which apps are installed, you can add or remove them from the [packages](https://github.com/kuladog/arch-xfce-hardened/blob/main/packages) script.
 Dotfiles and configuration files can be edited, added, or removed from the `dotfiles`